Dating

 By the length and wording of this person’s message, you’d think he was ending a 10-year marriage.

 One reason why ghosting is so popular is because it’s tough — and even kind of stressful — to directly communicate your feelings with everyone you date.
 According to licensed clinical psychologist Dr. Kate Cummins, ghosting is a way to avoid awkward conversations and potential conflict.
 Again, nobody likes a ghoster.
-But if you aren’t officially dating — and especially if you’ve only met up once or twice — I really think it’s OK to simply disappear.
+But if you aren’t officially dating — and especially if you’ve only met up once or twice — I really do think it’s OK to simply disappear.

 If you go on a date, have a convo that’s dry as toast, and then exchange an air hug before parting ways, shouldn’t that be enough information to know you aren’t a match?
-If one of you proceeds to send an itemized list of all the reasons why you aren’t right for each other, it seems a lot like pouring salt in the wound.
+If one of you then proceeds to send an itemized list of all the reasons why you aren’t right for each other, it seems a lot like pouring salt in the wound.

-Kyra, 30, is also fan of ghosting for this reason.
+Kyra, 30, is a fan of ghosting for this very reason.
 “I don’t need three self-esteem-destroying paragraphs about why you didn’t like me,” she tells Bustle.
 “Ghosting is a pretty clear message in and of itself, so if someone doesn’t get back to me, I’m happy to gracefully take the hint.”

-Uma, 32, says she’s usually OK with ghosting or being ghosted after one date.
+Uma, 32, says she’s also OK with ghosting or being ghosted after one date.
 “If you feel there was no connection, I don’t think a text is warranted after that,” she tells Bustle.
 “I’ve been ghosted by people who I wanted to be ghosted by.”
 As long as it seems like everyone is on the same page — i.e., you had nothing in common, there wasn’t a first kiss, etc. — then a mutual fade-away could be the kindest choice, especially compared to a super-serious chat over coffee or a cold “I didn’t feel a spark” text.

 “I don’t need three self-esteem-destroying paragraphs about why you didn’t like me.”

-As with everything, it all comes down to each unique situation.
+As it goes with everything, it all comes down to each unique situation.
 “Ghosting may be the preferable choice when you don’t feel like a conversation about not being a good match will land well with the other person,” Cummins says.
 “Plus, ghosting may be the best option if you tell the person you’re not interested in pursuing anything and they continue to communicate, therefore overstepping boundaries that you’ve tried to set.”
 In these cases, ghost away.

 Studies referenced: